Blog

 • Tables provide details that are not clear in the flowchart.

 The procedure structure described above facilitates a consistent training approach built around the document.
 Purpose and scope are presented first, and then the Risk section is presented to explain what is essential in the procedure and why.
-The flowchart, the table, and the formwork together to describe each step of the procedure.
+The flowchart, the table, and the formwork together describe each step of the procedure.
 Finally, a PowerPoint template can be used to guide process owners in developing their training.

 And to make it even easier, you have already spelled out who needs to be trained and to what level.